How do I schedule the exam?

 Historical & Theological Studies

-Typically historical or theological studies ThM students (AP, ST, CH) complete their program with the thesis or two-course capstone and the comprehensive exam.
-If you are submitting a thesis, the comprehensive exam normally acts as a kind of mini-'defense', in which you may be asked to clarify or extend discussions from your thesis.
-We recommend connecting with your advisor for more specifics.
+For students submitting a thesis, the comprehensive exam normally acts as a kind of mini-'defense', in which he or she may be asked to clarify or extend discussions from the thesis.
+We recommend that students connect with their advisor for more specifics.

 Related Articles